mohitjaisal/Redash/README.md

 ## Contributing
 Contributions are welcome and encouraged!
-If you have any improvements or bug fixes to propose, please follow the guidelines outlined in CONTRIBUTING.md.
+If you have any improvements or bug fixes to propose, please follow the guidelines outlined in <a href="https://github.com/mohitjaisal/Redash/blob/master/Contributing.md">Contributing.md</a>.